CTRI/2024/04/065639 [Registered on: 15/04/2024] Trial Registered Prospectively

 Details

-1. Have evidence of neovascular AMD in either eye by clinical examination, fluorescein angiography or optical coherence tomography.
+1. Have evidence of neovascular AMD in either eye by clinical examination, fluorescein angiography, or optical coherence tomography.

-2. Have GA secondary to a condition other than AMD such as Stargardt disease, cone rod dystrophy or toxic maculopathies like Chloroquine maculopathy in either eye.
+2. Have GA secondary to a condition other than AMD such as Stargardt disease, cone rod dystrophy, or toxic maculopathies like Chloroquine maculopathy in either eye.

-3. Have any evidence of active or inactive choroidal neovascularization (CNV) due to other causes such as ocular histoplasmosis syndrome, angioid streaks, choroidal rupture, uveitis, punctate inner choroidopathy, or multifocal
+3. Have any evidence of active or inactive choroidal neovascularization (CNV) due to other causes such as ocular histoplasmosis syndrome, angioid streaks, choroidal rupture, uveitis, punctate inner choroidopathy, or multifocal choroiditis in the either eye. (only Study eye will be considered for Phase 1)

-5. Have a decrease in BCVA in the study eye due to causes other than GA (e.g., pigment abnormalities, dense sub foveal hard exudates, previous vitreoretinal surgery, retinal dystrophies, non-retinal conditions, visually
+5. Have a decrease in BCVA in the either eye due to causes other than GA (e.g., pigment abnormalities, dense sub foveal hard exudates, previous vitreoretinal surgery, retinal dystrophies, non-retinal conditions, visually significant cataract, macular ischemia, etc.). (only Study eye will be considered for Phase 1)

-8. Have a history or clinical evidence of severe diabetic retinopathy, diabetic macular edema, retinal vein occlusion or any other vascular disease affecting
+8. Have history or clinical evidence of severe diabetic retinopathy, diabetic macular edema, retinal vein occlusion, or any other vascular disease affecting the retina in the either eye. (only Study eye will be considered for Phase 1)

 15. Patients with ocular pathology, particularly that of retina (other than AMD).